lley154/littercoin/README.md

 merchant token name:  #4d65726368616e7420546f6b656e204c6974746572636f696e
 ```
 9. Using the Web VS Code explorer, select the lcValidator.hl file
-10. Replace the threadtoken mph and the merchant PKH with the threadtoken mph and merchant mph & owner PKH output from above.
+10. Replace the threadtoken mph, the merchant mph and owner pkh with the output from above.
 The other values remain the same so you don't need to update them unless you are changing the thread token name, littercoin token name and merchant token name.
 ```
 // Define thread token value
 const TT_MPH: ByteArray = #87e05280991949a0d85ad03a604bd81dbc4330cbd6ecbecb70f91ea8